-This script allows the retrieval of the most recent Two-Line bulletin(s) (tle) from the web site Space-Track or Celestrak using the GNU command wget.
+This script allows the retrieval of the most recent Two-Line bulletin(s) (tle) from the web site Space-Track or Celestrak, or another source, using the GNU command wget.

-Default connection is to www.space-track.org and the file identification number 7 is retreived (number for weather satellites).
-All parameters are configured in the ATOVS_ENV file and are self documented.
-At time of writing default values are the only possible ones, except for the username and password that must be requested individually by the user to the Space-Track web site.
+The default connection (set in the ATOVS_ENV8 file) is to retrieve TLEs from EUMETSAT.
+All parameters are configured in the ATOVS_ENV8 file and are self documented.
+For retrieval from space-track, a username and password are required that must be requested individually by the user to the Space-Track web site.